DoB1983-10-16 BirthplaceAuckland Height1.83 m (6' 0") Weight118 kg (18 st 8 lb) PositionProp

 Dan has become a first team regular in 2012-13, battling for the number nine jersey with Jimmy Cowan and caught the eye of the rugby media as one of the brightest prospects in English rugby.

-Was voted Season Ticket Holders Young Player of the Season.
+Was voted Season Ticket Holders Young Player of the Season for 2012-13.